tymtox4/reboot-switch-raspi/README.md

 sudo systemctl status reboot.service
 ```

-5. Set the service to launch when the raspi is booted
+5. Enable the service so that it is launched when the Raspberry Pi is booted
 ```sh
 sudo systemctl enable reboot.service
 ```

-ETC. Stop the service
+ETC. If you'd like to stop the service run the following line.
 ```sh
 sudo systemctl disable reboot.service
 ```